The 9 Different Types of Fishing Rods

 Unfortunately between the different manufacturers these are not always the same, but they are usually similar enough so as to be a decent guide.

 The action of a rod describes where the bend starts when it is under load.
 A fast action starts up near the rod tip whereas a slow action starts further down the rod blank towards the reel:

-All types of rods will have the above ratings.
+All types of fishing poles will have the above ratings.

 Types of Fishing Rods